 -

 Performance Monitoring.
-Regularly tracking and measuring employee performance against the established goals and expectations.
-This includes collecting data, assessing progress, and identifying any gaps.
+Regularly tracking employee performance against established goals is essential for assessing progress.

 -